What is group health insurance?

 Before we introduce the other alternatives, let's discuss individual health insurance coverage.
 These plans are available for individuals and families to purchase on the federal Health Insurance Marketplace, state exchanges, and private exchanges.

-Individual health insurance plans are often cheaper than group coverage, and employees can purchase these policies themselves.
-While employers can't offer this type of coverage, they can reimburse employees for their monthly premiums through a health reimbursement arrangement (HRA).
+Individual health insurance plans are often cheaper than small group coverage, and employees can purchase these policies themselves.
+While employers can't offer this type of coverage, they can reimburse employees for their monthly premiums through a stand-alone health reimbursement arrangement (HRA).

 Health reimbursement arrangements (HRAs)

-An HRA is an employer-funded health benefit that allows you to reimburse your employees for their qualifying medical expenses.
-Depending on the type of HRA you offer, this can include individual health insurance premiums.
+An HRA is an employer-funded health benefit that allows you to reimburse your employees for more than 200 eligible medical expenses, including individual health insurance premiums.

 You simply set a monthly allowance for your employees and reimburse their medical expenses up to that amount.
 Your employees submit proof of their purchases to you for review.
 Once you approve the expense, you can reimburse employees up to their available allowance.